mehdibhrm/guitarist/README.md

 ## Features:

 - **Chord Finder**: Input a set of notes and the app will identify the corresponding chord.
-- **Tuning Assistant**: Use your microphone or guitar tuner to get accurate feedback on string tuning.
+- **Tuning Assistant**: Use your microphone or guitar tuner to get accurate feedback on string tuning
 - **Rhythm Trainer**: Practice different strumming patterns and timing with metronome integration.
 - **Song Library**: A collection of famous guitar riffs and their corresponding tabs and sheet music.
 - **Progress Tracker**: Log your practice sessions and monitor improvement over time.